vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > *Blessed is the man* that doeth this, and the son of man that layeth hold on it; that keepeth the sabbath from polluting it, and keepeth his hand from doing any evil.
 {% ct 'Isaiah 56:2' %}

+Our heavenly Father pronounces a blessing on everyone who chooses to keep His Sabbath holy.

 ## Is this confirmed elsewhere?

 > For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore *the LORD blessed the sabbath day*, and hallowed it.